Removing air from your radiators makes your heating system more efficient and wastes less energy.

 Go around the house and check the radiators.
 If they are on but have cold patches, it means there is probably an air block.
 Now you need to find the radiator key!
 See FAQs for help.

 Once you find a radiator with cold patches, the air will need to be released.
+Turn your heating off and wait for the radiators to cool.
 Put a bucket or an old towel underneath the valve so you don’t leave a puddle of water on the floor.
 See FAQs for more information.

 After you've released the air, you should wait 15 minutes or so and go back and check that the whole radiator is warm.
 If a lot of water came out, you should also check the pressure of your boiler.
-Upload a picture of your completed handywork.
+Upload a picture with your radiator key and radiator!

 Some radiators need a key to open the valve.
 If you've lost it, you can also use an Allen key of the right size.
 If not, you should be able to purchase one from a hardware store or online.